 - 1 tbsp chia seeds (add an extra 1-2 tbsp milk if using chia seeds)

 - Add-ins: 1 tbsp nut butter, chopped banana, berries, raisins, goji berries, seeds, cinnamon etc.

-Stir ingredients together in airtight container, then pour milk to about 1 inch over the top.
+Stir ingredients together in airtight container.
 Soak in fridge for three hours or overnight and enjoy!

 Oat is a key base ingredient in most granolas and flapjacks.
 These can be awesome breakfasts or sweet snacks on the go, but the store-bought varieties contain so much sugar, it’s much more beneficial to make your own.

 My favourite granola recipe is this cinnamon & pecan granola by Deliciously Ella.